peteroupc/peteroupc.github.io/randomfunc.md

           k = 0
           w = nothing
           while true
-             // Similar to generating k, a geometric random
-             // number, then accepting or rejecting based on whether
-             // none of the random numbers are out of order
+             // Generate a random number of random numbers
-             // (NOTE: Flajolet et al. define a geometric
-             // distribution as number of SUCCESSES BEFORE
-             // FAILURE, not counting the failure.)
-             if ZeroOrOne(mx,my)==0: return k
+             // and determine whether they are sorted if ZeroOrOne(mx,my)==0: return k
              u2 = UniformNew()
              // Break if we find an out-of-order number